-Chapter 9 Mirroring
+Chapter 8 Mirroring

-Mirroring is one of the key components of Double-Take Availability.
+Mirroring is one of the key components of Double-Take.
 You can perform the following functions to manage mirroring.

-- Stopping, starting, pausing, or resuming mirroring
+- Stopping, starting, pausing, or resuming mirroring on page 125

-- Mirroring automatically
+- Mirroring automatically on page 127

-- Removing orphan files
+- Removing orphan files on page 129